“Jesuit education is about challenging assumptions, questioning the way things are, and pushing for them to be more just.” - President Tetlow

 “This is your moment to become the person you want to be in the world – act with integrity and you will never regret it.” -President Tetlow

-Tania Tetlow, J.D.
-'95, is the 17th university president of Loyola University New Orleans.
+Tania Tetlow, J.D., is the 17th university president of Loyola University New Orleans.
 She is the first woman and the first layperson to lead Loyola since the Society of Jesus founded the university in 1912.
-President Tetlow is also the fourth woman president, as well as the youngest woman president, to lead one of the 28 Jesuit colleges and universities in the U.S. that comprise the Association of Jesuit Colleges and Universities (AJCU.)
-As university president of Loyola University New Orleans, she is expected to usher in a new and exciting era at the 104-year-old Jesuit, Catholic university.
-She joined Loyola in August, 2018.
+President Tetlow is also the fourth woman president, as well as the youngest woman president, to lead one of the 27 colleges and universities in the U.S. that comprise the Association of Jesuit Colleges and Universities (AJCU.)
+She joined Loyola in August, 2018 and over the last three years has ushered in a new and exciting era at the 109-year-old Jesuit, Catholic university.

-Before joining academia, President Tetlow was an associate at Phelps Dunbar, litigating complex commercial transactions.
-She also served as an assistant United States attorney, prosecuting everything from violent crime to fraud cases.
+Before her career in academia, President Tetlow was an associate at Phelps Dunbar, litigating complex commercial transactions.
+She also served as an Assistant United States Attorney, prosecuting everything from violent crime to fraud cases.

 Loyola Magazine: Presidential Issue